OBSERVABILITY PLATFORM

 • Team: The team responsible for the Owner.

-Click the name of any SLO to open its detail page.
-The details page is similar to a dashboard, and is composed of important metrics related to one or more services.
+Click the name of any SLO in the list to open its page, which is similar to a dashboard and visualizes important metrics related to one or more services.

 • Events: Click to open the Display events drawer.
 Select the checkboxes for the events you want to display, and then click Save.